Salomon Quest 4 Gore-Tex Review

 The Salomon Quest 4 proves to be durable in our use, and we did not note any issues during our testing.
 The upper material is a combination of nubuck leather, mesh, and textile, which is held together by quite a number of seams, so that should be something to keep an eye on, but despite rigorous use in rough terrain, we did not experience any premature wear.

-The exterior of the upper's materials are treated with an additional waterproofing treatment to help keep shedding water off (even though there is an included Gore-Tex membrane, it won't work as well if the exterior material is wetted through), but this treatment will wear off over time requiring you to respray it on an annual basis to ensure that it keeps repelling water the same way that it did when the boots were brand new.
+The exterior of the upper's materials is treated with an additional waterproofing treatment to help keep shedding water off (even though there is an included Gore-Tex membrane, it won't work as well if the exterior material is wetted through).
+This treatment will wear off over time, requiring you to respray it on an annual basis to ensure that it keeps repelling water the same way that it did when the boots were brand new.

-The Salomon Quest 4 Gore-Tex hiking boot is our top-performing hiking boot, excelling across our review metrics with high scores.
-We recommend it to anyone who desires the best comfort and stability, to those hiking in wet weather environments, and to those who carry big backpacks.
+This is our top-performing hiking boot, excelling across our review metrics with high scores.
+We recommend it to frequent hikers seeking the best comfort and stability, to anyone hiking in wet weather environments, and to those who carry big backpacks.

 Though this was our favorite boot in the review, there are other options worth checking out.
 Salomon's X Ultra Mid 4 GTX is another great contender that we love for its lightweight profile and overall performance.
 If you have a wide foot or are just seeking something a little friendlier on the wallet, we recommend the durable and trusty Merrell Moab 3 Mid Waterproof.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More